303entity303/bazaar-tracker/README.md

 When you run the script for the first time, it will ask for your Hypixel API key and save it locally in config.json.
 The key is used only to fetch public Bazaar data.

-📁 Data Storage
+# 📁 Data Storage

-Price history is saved locally in the prices/ folder.
+Price history is saved locally in the `prices/` folder.
+It is recommended to start the data fetcher some time **before** making predictions, so the script can collect enough historical data.
+The longer the fetcher runs, the more data is collected, and the more accurate the predictions will be.

 Depending on how long you keep the fetcher running, it may use several hundred MB to a few GB of disk space per day.

 🚀 How to Use